 - 4> In the text in exercise 2, find the expressions defined below.
-Then write your own sentences using the expressions.

-- 1 praise as the best solution to a problem 🚈

-- 2 the negative aspect of something

-- 3 there are numerous benefits 🙉

-- 4 focus on, usually a specific goal 🙇

-- 5 shared compromise for a common goal

-- 6 resist or resent outside control

-- 7 all-or-nothing approach in business or sports 🙇

-- 5 In your notebook, complete the sentences with the words below.
+Then write your own sentences using the expressions. - 1 praise as the best solution to a problem tout as a panacea for - 2 the negative aspect of something the flip side - 3 there are numerous benefits there's a lot to be said for - 4 focus on, usually a specific goal set one's sights on - 5 shared compromise for a common goal give-and-take - 6 resist or resent outside control kick against the pricks - 7 all-or-nothing approach in business or sports winner-takes-all attitude - 5 In your notebook, complete the sentences with the words below.
 Check your answers with the highlighted phrases in exercise 2.